Don't let the hose run while washing your car. Use a bucket and a hose with a shut-off nozzle. Doing this could save 150 gallons of water!

 Regulations - Groundwater/Wellhead Protection

-On May 21, 2007, a new Wellhead Protection Zoning Overlay (PDF) and Wellhead Ordinance (PDF) was formally adopted by the City Commission for the city's Wellhead Protection Areas, as defined by the 1-Year and 10-Year Time-of-Travel Capture Zones.
-A Wellhead Protection Area (WHPA) is the surface or subsurface areas supplying water to wells or wellfields through which contaminants are reasonably likely to move toward and reach such wellfields.
-A Time-of-Travel Capture Zone is the area indicating the travel time for water to flow through an aquifer and reach a well or wellfield.
-The City uses the 1-Year Time-of-Travel Zone and the 10-Year Time-of-Travel Zone in the subject zoning overlay.
+In 2007, the City of Kalamazoo formally adopted a Wellhead Protection Ordinance (revised 2022) by the City Commission to protect the city's drinking water resources (groundwater).
+This allowed the city to restrict land and chemical uses in areas surrounding the drinking water supply wells (referred to as wellfields), as defined by the 1-Year and 10-Year Time-of-Travel Capture Zones.
+A Wellhead Protection Area (WHPA) is the surface or subsurface areas supplying water to wells or wellfields through which contaminants are reasonably likely to move toward and reach the wellfields.
+A Time-of-Travel Capture Zone is the area indicating the travel time for groundwater to flow through an aquifer and reach a well or wellfield.
+The City uses the 1-Year Time-of-Travel and the 10-Year Time-of-Travel Capture Zones for each wellfield as shown on the Wellhead Protection Capture Zones Map (revised 2022).

-The primary objectives of the Zoning Overlay are to:
+The primary objectives of the Captures Zones are to:

-- Prevent the establishment or creation of non-compatible land uses within the WHPAs that have a higher risk of contaminating groundwater resources used for drinking water and/or would prevent/limit the City's ability to obtain necessary MDEQ well permits to replace or add wells.
+• Prevent the establishment or creation of non-compatible land uses within the WHPAs that have a higher risk of contaminating groundwater resources used for drinking water and/or would prevent/limit the City's ability to obtain necessary Michigan EGLE well permits to replace or add production wells.

-- Protect drinking water supplies from spills, leaks, and other releases into the groundwater caused by improper storage, handling, use, production, or discharge of Regulated Substances by the use of Performance Standards/Best Management Practices appropriate for higher groundwater risk land uses.
+• Protect drinking water supplies from spills, leaks, and other releases into the groundwater caused by improper storage, handling, use, production, or discharge of Regulated Substances by complying with the city's Performance Standards/Best Management Practices appropriate for higher-risk groundwater land uses.

-- Minimize interruptions to businesses by only regulating specific land use activities within specific designated wellhead protection capture zones, as based upon determined potential risk to the Public Water Supply System.
+• Minimize interruptions to businesses by only regulating specific land use activities within specific designated wellhead protection capture zones, as based upon determined potential risk to the Public Drinking Water Supply System.

 Performance Standards for Groundwater Protection within Wellhead Protection Capture Zones and Stormwater Quality Management